 Weymouth hopes the project can be adapted to power the submarine of the future more efficiently and with less risk to wildlife.

-The submarine of the future in the "squid version" would no longer have rigid propellers, but a soft locomotion apparatus.
+The “squid version” submarine of the future would no longer have rigid propellers, but a soft locomotion system.

 The team now plans to upgrade the robot with additional water thrusters to provide greater maneuverability, as the current version can only move in a straight line.
 Until then, pass me the line, a robot squid so they can have it fried.